zivoradv/TaskManager/README.md

 To get started with the Task Manager application, follow these simple steps:

 1. Clone this repository to your local machine.
 2. Install the required dependencies using your preferred package manager (e.g., npm or yarn).
-Use the following command to install dependencies:
+Use the following command to install dependencies.
+3. Go to backend folder (cd ./backend), run `npm start`.
+4. Open new terminal (click on the "+" sign)
+5. Go to frontend folder (cd ./frontend), run `npm run dev`.